-To reduce greenhouse gas (GHG) emissions and other air pollutants.
+Reduce greenhouse gas (GHG) and air pollutant emission.

 See below the criteria each terminal or shipyard has to fulfill to achieve each level of performance.